How secure is your data?

 Having all your church data hosted in the Cloud may sound neat, but you probably hear the stories of data breaches and far too often.
 Here is how we secure our systems to protect your data at every level.

-As our systems are available on the internet we take a defense in depth approach with multiple layers of controls put in place to secure your data, our approach covers physical, technical, procedural and personnel security.
+As our systems are available on the internet, we take a defense in depth approach with multiple layers of controls to secure your data.
+Our approach covers physical, technical, procedural, and personnel security.

-The UCare service and your data is hosted in secure datacenters in the United States, EU and Australia.
-These datacenters are staffed by 24x7 armed security, surveillance and biometric access controls.
+The UCare service and your data are hosted in secure data centers in the United States, EU, and Australia.
+These data centers are staffed by 24x7 armed security, surveillance, and biometric access controls.
 Physical access to the servers that contain your data is not allowed.
-All data is automatically wiped from the servers prior to physical access being granted.
+All data is automatically wiped from the servers before physical access is granted.

-Our datacenters are designed to withstand natural disasters but in case this fails your data is replicated to a second datacenter in the same country, if failure occurs our systems detect it and switch to the secondary datacenter within seconds.
+Our data centers are designed to withstand natural disasters, but if this fails, your data is replicated to a second data center in the same country.
+If a failure occurs, our systems detect it and switch to the secondary datacenter within seconds.
 Apart from GEO replication, a full backup of your data is taken every day, differential backups occur hourly, and transaction log backups every five minutes.
 This means that we have so many backup levels that hardware failure or natural disaster is unlikely to cause more than five minutes of downtime.
 You can view our system status and track record at any time at status.ucarehq.com.